Get E-Book

 }).listen(3000);

-The set tracks JavaScript wrappers.
+The set tracks JavaScript socket wrappers.
 The kernel tracks connected socket state.
 Each accepted TCP socket consumes its own lower socket handle.
 On Unix-like systems, that means another file descriptor.
-A busy server can run out of descriptors even though it has one net.Server object.
+A busy server can run out of descriptors even though it has only one net.Server object.

-The accepted socket carries endpoint fields:
+The accepted socket carries endpoint fields -

 net.createServer(socket => {